-We are honoured to be working with a student and friend of the studio, Amber Druce.
+We are honoured to be working with student and friend of the studio, Amber Druce.
 Amber is the Curator of History at Bristol Museums.
 She is doing a wonderful project collecting stories, photos and objects to represent Bristol’s reaction to coronavirus.
+Amber reached out to us to see what we have been doing within our Wild Wolf’s community.

 “We’d love to hear from the Wild Wolf’s community about how the studio has helped them.
 Do online classes make you feel better, and more connected, or is all the new technology a bit overwhelming sometimes?
 If you’ve fostered a bolster, we’d love to see its holiday snaps, from when it was picked up to where it is now.”